HartsyAI/SwarmUI-MagicPromptExtension/README.md

 To install the MagicPrompt Extension, follow these steps:

 1. Close your SwarmUI instance and navigate to `SwarmUI/src/Extensions` directory and clone the repo there.
 Open cmd `cd` to the directory above and `git clone ` the repo.
-2. Run `update-windows.bat` or `update-linuxmac.sh` to recompile the project.
+2. Configure the extension as described in the [Configuration](#configuration) section.
-3. Configue the extension as described in the Configuration section.
+3. Run `update-windows.bat` or `update-linuxmac.sh` to recompile the project.
 4. Restart your SwarmUI instance.

 ## Configuration